Department of Defense Education Activity

 The Department of Defense Education Activity (DoDEA) is a federal school system headquartered in Alexandria, Virginia, responsible for planning, directing, coordinating, and managing prekindergarten through 12th grade educational programs on behalf of the United States Department of Defense (DoD).
-DoDEA is globally positioned, operating 163 accredited schools in 8 districts located in 11 foreign countries, 7 states, Guam, and Puerto Rico.
+DoDEA operates 163 accredited schools in eight districts located in 11 countries, seven U.S. states, Guam, and Puerto Rico.

 DoDEA employs 15,000 employees who serve 71,000 children of active duty military and DoD civilian families.
+DoDEA has also historically served children of non-military and non-government affiliated families and continues to this day with admitting local students even in international locations.

 DoDEA operates as a field activity of the Office of the Secretary of Defense (Personnel and Readiness).
 It is headed by a director who oversees all agency functions from DoDEA headquarters in Alexandria.
 DoDEA's schools are divided into 3 geographic areas: Europe, the Pacific, and the Americas.

 It is one of two U.S. federal government school systems, along with the Bureau of Indian Education (BIE).

 History

-Shortly after the end of World War II, the United States military established schools for the children of its service men and women stationed in Europe and the Pacific.
+Shortly after the end of World War II, the United States military established schools for the children of its servicemembers stationed in Europe and the Pacific.
 Schools for children of military members stationed at various bases in the United States were already well-established.
 First administered by the military branches they served, the growing number of schools was soon transferred to civilian managers, then organized into two separate but parallel systems: the Department of Defense Dependents Schools (Pacific and Europe) overseas, and the Department of Defense Domestic Dependent Elementary and Secondary Schools (Americas) in the United States.
 In 1994 the two systems were brought together under an umbrella agency, the Department of Defense Education Activity (DoDEA).
+Shortly thereafter, the DoDEA logo was created by DoDEA Art Director, Calvin Bohner, in 1998.